TheresaLui/SelfHelpContent_v2/articles/microsoft.adfs/adfs-token-signing-cert-mismatch.md

 5. We will need to make sure we update all of your federated domains that are having this issue.
 There are two options on how to get the misconfigured domains:

-    i.
-Run Snippet 1 to automatically check that the token signing certificate matches for all of your federated domains.
+    * Run **Snippet 1** to automatically check that the token signing certificate matches for all of your federated domains.
 Upon completion, you will have a list of all of the domains that have a mismatch.

    ### Snippet 1
     ```